anil-ai2/devops-cloud/docker/docker-workshop.md

 * then push the image to docker registry using `docker push`
 * lets tag our image and push to the newly created dockerhub account
 ```
 docker pull tomcat:8.5                    # pull tomcat 8.5 image from dockerhub official apache repo

 docker image list -a                      # list all the images available locally

 docker tag tomcat:8.5   ncodeitdocker/tomcat:8.5.ncd    # tag can be anything. ncodeitdocker is the username on dockerhub.com

-docker image list -a                          # you will see your image also
+docker image ls -a                          # you will see the newly created image also
 # now login to dockerhub.com and create a repository with name "tomcat" .
 Other repo names will not work
 # name of the image and name of repo should be same